phuslu/log/README.md

 //
 // Default output format:
 //     {Time} {Level} {Goid} {Caller} > {Message} {Key}={Value} {Key}={Value}
+//
+// Note: ConsoleWriter performance is not good, it will parses JSON input into
-type ConsoleWriter struct {
+// structured records, then outputs them in a specific order. type ConsoleWriter struct {
 	// ColorOutput determines if used colorized output.
 	ColorOutput bool